lulzzz/mtl-assessment-components/STYLING.md

 For example, we'd like to apply grade-specific fonts and colors to a set of problems.

+## Definitions

+### Theme

+A theme is a set of styles that apply to all problems, or a whole lesson.
+A math lesson for grade K will most likely have a different **theme** than a math lesson for grade 9.

+* Different colors
+* Different set of fonts
+* Different font sizes
+* Different button styles
+* etc.

+### Style

+A *style* typically applies to a specific element, or a specific group of elements.
+For example, in a given problem with 2 multiple choice elements, the first one may be styles inline with options aligned horizontally, while the second element is styles as a block element, with options layed out in 2 columns.

 ## Solution 1: CSS variables

 CSS variables can pierce the shadow root to override custom styles.
 They are the recommended approach for custom elements styling.